 Other detection capabilities include: vehicle counts and classification, situational awareness, and hard shoulder monitoring.
 Navtech Radar notes: The videos demonstrated show the ability of the system to generate alerts based on classification, location, speed, and direction.
 Other videos are available showing how these abilities are applied to the use cases not demonstrated.
-Describe the product's coverage area (e.g., all lanes of traffic, roadway shoulders, field of view, detection coverage distance).
+Coverage Limits for Detection (Needs #5,6,8,13) Describe the product's coverage area (e.g., all lanes of traffic, roadway shoulders, field of view, detection coverage distance).
 Researcher notes from demonstration: Coverage area is configurable.
 For continuous coverage, approximately 300-500 meter spacing is needed.
 Coverage for pedestrian detection would be at the lower end of this range.
 There are no issues with radar units confilcting with each other when spaced in series because of the FMCW processing.
 Navtech Radar notes: The field of view is 360° which allows it to cover all lanes of multiple roadways.
 Roadways with turns are still covered to the extent that the radar has line of sight view.
-Detection is functional in: Researcher notes from demonstration: All lighting conditions (daylight, low light, dark) \boxtimes Noted capability, not demonstrated.
-All weather conditions \mathbf{X} Noted capability, not demonstrated.
+Detection Detection is functional in: Researcher notes from demonstration: Conditions/ Environment All lighting conditions (daylight, low light, dark) X Noted capability, not demonstrated.
+(Needs #14-17) All weather conditions X Noted capability, not demonstrated.
 Low visibility not caused by weather events (e.g., smoke) \boxtimes Noted capability, not demonstrated.
 All traffic conditions (free-flowing to extreme congestion) \boxtimes Noted capability, not demonstrated.
 Provide any additional details about the detection environment.
 Researcher notes from demonstration: Nothing additional.
 Navtech Radar notes: Radar is preferred over optical, thermal, and lidar in these conditions because RF energy is not affected by weather or lighting conditions.
-Alerts/Displays and Co onfigur ation Demonstrate and discuss the product's ability to minimize false alerts.
+Alerts/Displays and Co onfigur ation False Alerts (Need #18) Demonstrate and discuss the product's ability to minimize false alerts.
 Researcher notes from demonstration: Not discussed during demonstration.
-Navtech Radar notes: System tuning to minimize false alerts is part of the service provided by the Research Not Navtech Sys ner notes from demonstration: t discussed during demonstrati Radar notes: ner notes from demonstration: t discussed during demonstration.
-Radar notes: tem tuning to minimize false alerts is
+Navtech Radar notes: System tuning to minimize false alerts is part of the service provided by the Navtech team.